flutter/packages/packages/pigeon/README.md

 ### Synchronous and Asynchronous methods

-While all calls across platform channel apis (such as Pigeon methods) are asynchronous, standard Pigeon methods can be treated as synchronous when handling returns and error.
+While all calls across platform channel api's (such as Pigeon methods) are asynchronous, standard Pigeon methods can be treated as synchronous when handling returns and error.

 If asynchronous methods are needed, the `@async` annotation can be used.
 This will require